zulip/zulip/templates/zerver/help/format-your-message-using-markdown.md

 While someone in India will see:

 > Our next meeting is scheduled for *Thu, May 28 2020, 1:30 PM*.

+You can also use other formats such as UNIX timestamps or human readable dates, for example, `<time:May 28 2020, 1:30 PM IST>`.

 ## Tables